artefactual/atom-docs/user-manual/glossary/glossary.rst

     to facilitate navigation in several places.
-On :term:`archival descriptions <archival description>`, the breadcrumb trail is located at the top of record's :term:`view page` when viewing a :term:`child decription <child record>` to provide information about where in the hierarchy the current description appears.
+On :term:`archival descriptions <archival description>`, the breadcrumb trail is located at the top of record's :term:`view page` when viewing a :term:`child description <child record>` to provide information about where in the hierarchy the current description appears.
 When moving archival descriptions (see: :ref:`move-archival-description`), A breadcrumb trail
     is used to indicate where in a hierarchy the Move browse results are